NoroffFEU/development-platforms/src/content/docs/frameworks/Next.js/NextJs-as-backend.md

 ## Features

+Next.js offers a comprehensive set of features that make it a powerful choice for full-stack development.
+These features enable developers to build robust, scalable, and efficient web applications.
+From API creation to database integration, Next.js provides the tools necessary to handle both frontend and backend operations seamlessly.
+Let's explore some of the key features that make Next.js stand out as a backend solution:

 | Feature                            | Description                                                                                                            |
 | ---------------------------------- | ---------------------------------------------------------------------------------------------------------------------- |
 | Building APIs with Next.js         | Explains how to create and manage RESTful or GraphQL APIs using Next.js API routes.                                    |